hongdartw/dowsing.github.io/README.md

 - Modern, responsive design works on desktop and mobile devices.

 ### Usage Instructions
+1. Visit [http://dowsing.88654068.xyz/](http://dowsing.88654068.xyz/) or download and open index.html.
-1. Enter the items you wish to test (organs, emotions, remedies, etc.) in the input box.
+2. Enter the items you wish to test (organs, emotions, remedies, etc.) in the input box.
-2. Click the "Redraw" button to update the chart.
+3. Click the "Redraw" button to update the chart.
-3. Hold your pendulum over the center point of the chart.
+4. Hold your pendulum over the center point of the chart.
-4. Ask your question and observe the pendulum's movement toward specific sectors.
+5. Ask your question and observe the pendulum's movement toward specific sectors.
-5. Read the corresponding evaluation level and numerical value along with your item.
+6. Read the corresponding evaluation level and numerical value along with your item.
-6. Your items will be automatically saved for your next session.
+7. Your items will be automatically saved for your next session.

 ### Technical Details
 - SVG-based rendering ensures crisp graphics at any screen size.